Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 The playbook that started a conversation

-The guide walks through creating Claude projects, writing custom instructions, uploading knowledge files, and gradually rolling out access across a team.
-For a company of 10–30 people, mostly knowledge workers, mostly comfortable with technology, it's an excellent framework.
+The guide walks you through creating Claude AI projects, writing custom instructions, uploading knowledge files, and gradually rolling out access.
+For a team of 10 to 30 people, mostly knowledge workers, mostly comfortable with technology, it's an excellent framework.
 Day one: set up the workspace.
 Day three: write your first custom instructions.
-Day seven: your team is using Claude with real context.
+Day seven: your team is using Claude AI with real context.

-We've sent it to prospects.
-We've referenced it in conversations.
+I've sent it to prospects myself.
+I reference it in almost every sales conversation.
 It's genuinely useful.

-But we also keep having the same follow-up conversation: “We tried something like this, and it didn't stick.”
+But here's the thing.
+I keep having the same follow-up conversation, almost word for word.
+“We tried something like this, and it didn't stick.”
 Or: “This works for our marketing team, but what about the other six departments?”
-Or, most commonly: “We don't have anyone who can write instructions at this level.”
+Or (most commonly): “We don't have anyone who can write instructions at this level.”

-This post is about where the DIY playbook ends and what comes next.
+So this is a post about where the DIY playbook ends and what comes after it.

 Where the 7-day approach works

-Let's be specific about who Ruben's guide is built for, because it genuinely serves that audience well.
+Ruben's guide is built for a specific kind of team, and it serves that audience really well.

-In that context, seven days is realistic.
-One motivated person can set up a Claude Team workspace, write solid custom instructions for three or four use cases, upload the relevant knowledge files, and get a small team running.
+In that world, seven days is realistic.
+One motivated person sets up a Claude Team workspace, writes solid custom instructions for three or four use cases, uploads the relevant knowledge files, and gets a small team running.
 The feedback loop is tight.
 If the instructions are wrong, someone notices within the hour and fixes them.

-This describes a lot of companies.
+That describes a lot of companies.
 Agencies, consulting firms, early-stage startups, small professional services teams.
-For them, the DIY route isn't just viable — it's probably the right call.
-You don't need external help to set up Claude for a 15-person marketing agency.
+For them, the DIY route isn't just viable, it's probably the right call.
+You don't need external help to set up Claude AI for a 15-person marketing agency.
 You need Ruben's guide and a free afternoon.

 Where it starts to break